Audacy, Inc.: Partnerships

-In September 2023, Audacy partnered with Amy Poehler’s Paper Kite Productions for a three-season improvised comedy podcast franchise parodying and paying homage to popular themes in the podcast space including Say More with Dr?
+In September 2023, Audacy partnered with Amy Poehler's Paper Kite Productions for a three-season improvised comedy podcast franchise parodying and paying homage to popular themes in the podcast space including Say More with Dr?
 Sheila starring Poehler as a fictional therapist with questionable methods and credentials counseling a new couple every week.

-In November 2023, HBO’s Succession Podcast, created by Audacy’s Pineapple Street Studios, won Adweek’s Podcast of the Year award.
+In November 2023, HBO's Succession Podcast, created by Audacy's Pineapple Street Studios, won Adweek's Podcast of the Year award.

 In December 2023, Audacy and CBS stations announced a content distribution partnership that made audio simulcasts of the television news streams from 14 CBS-owned stations available on the Audacy app.

 In February 2024, Audacy announced a content distribution partnership with internet radio network Live365.
 As part of the partnership, content from hundreds of Live365 stations spanning multiple genres became available on the Audacy platform.

 In March 2024, Audacy partnered with Super Hi-Fi, the leader in AI-powered radio services for broadcast and digital media companies.
-Super Hi-Fi would equip Audacy’s portfolio of more than 700 exclusive stations with HLS+ technology, which merges live, linear radio broadcasting with elements of interactivity and personalization within a single audio stream.
+Super Hi-Fi would equip Audacy's portfolio of more than 700 exclusive stations with HLS+ technology, which merges live, linear radio broadcasting with elements of interactivity and personalization within a single audio stream.
 The two companies later announced an expanded partnership to streamline Audacy's digital content production and broadcasting processes while creating stickier listener environments and more opportunities for advertisers to engage with them.

 In April 2024, Audacy announced a partnership with voice AI company ElevenLabs.

 In July 2024, Audacy Podcasts partnered with Jenna Fischer and Angela Kinsey to handle sales, distribution, and production for their series, "Office Ladies".

-In October 2024, Audacy partnered with Experian to track audience data and gain a more comprehensive view of listeners’ digital identifiers.
+In October 2024, Audacy partnered with Experian to track audience data and gain a more comprehensive view of listeners' digital identifiers.
 By better understanding its consumers and their preferences, the company can provide more relevant content and offer more precise advertising solutions.

+In June 2025, Audacy partnered with IHeartMedia, sharing its Audacy's radio stations & podcasts with IHeartRadio.

+In January 2026, Audacy partnered with Podscribe to enable attribution across most of Audacy's digital portfolio, including streaming audio, podcasting, CTV, and display, with client-facing dashboards and API access that support automated reporting and portfolio-level insights.
+The deeper integration is expected to not only streamline operational workflows but empower advertisers to make more informed decisions.
+The end goal is to drive greater investment in audio advertising.

+In February 2026, Audacy partnered with Sonos to create alliances with "high-performing brands that deepen listener engagement and expand advertiser opportunities.
+This will allow access to advanced ad-decisioning, programmatic connectivity, and a proven framework for maximizing sell-through rates and premium CPMs.
+The partnership will be powered by Audacy Digital Audience Network (ADAN) and Audacy's AmperWave platform.